-Bountiful Law's attorneys are extremely experienced in all elements of business law for Bothell, King County and Washington businesses.
-Our services start off with thinking of the different forms of organization featuring sole proprietorships, partnerships, LLCs, Corporations and some other less prominent types.
+Bountiful Law's attorneys are extremely experienced in all elements of business law for Bothell, King County and Washington organizations.
+Our services start off with taking into account the different forms of organization including sole proprietorships, partnerships, LLCs, Corporations and other less well-known types.

-We can provide all of the legal formation documents and likewise help with business tax issues.
+We can provide all of the legal formation documentation and additionally assist with business tax issues.

 Please contact our office for a free 30 minute initial business legal consultation with one of our attorneys.
 We love startups and small businesses.

 Formation, Filing & Start-up Legal Services For Bothell Businesses

 Starting a business in Bothell, WA is an exciting time.
 You have a dream that became a plan.
 Currently it is time to put your plan right into action by choosing a business framework in conjunction with an experienced attorney to create a business entity.
 Choosing a structure has a resilient effect on service tax obligations, documentation requirements, as well as personal responsibility.

 Bothell Business Structures